Kinfolk Motorcycle Club

-The Kinfolk Motorcycle Club is an American one-percenter outlaw motorcycle club best known for their longstanding rivalry with the Bandidos Motorcycle Club.
-The club was formed in Texas in 2016 and has several chapters within the United States.
-The Kinfolk United States Nation continues to grow and flourish.
-There are International chapters in Asia, Europe, Australia, Canada and South America, although they are separate from the US club.
-The Kinfolk MC as a whole embraces the values that traditional clubs had and choose to create its own identity as an American 1% club.
+The Kinfolk Motorcycle Club are an international "one-percenter" style outlaw motorcycle club, best known for their longstanding rivalry with the Bandidos Motorcycle Club.
+The club was formed in Texas in 2016 and has several chapters within the United States and at least one in Canada.

+Additional chapters of the Kinfolk MC also exist in Asia, Europe, Australia and South America, although they are separate from the US club.
+As a whole, the club embraces the values that traditional clubs had and choose to create its own identity as an American 1% club.

 History

 The Kinfolk Motorcycle Club was formed in 2016 by several outlaw motorcycle club members and bikers who had left the Bandidos MC and several other Clubs due to their disapproval in the leadership, calling it a "dictatorship".
 Those men along with several other men from various clubs looking for change and a return to more traditional values formed this new club.
 The remaining members of the Bandidos did not approve of their ex-members' departure and establishment of a new club, which has been the cause of much conflict between both groups.